 Here are the key points:

-The revisions trend has notably improved lately, with estimates for the current period (2020 Q3) and beyond continuing to go up.
-This is a notable shift in the post-pandemic earnings picture if it remains in place through the remainder of the ongoing Q2 earnings season.
+We are starting to see some early signs of improvement in earnings estimates for the current period (2020 Q3) and beyond.
+This will be a notable shift in the post-pandemic earnings picture, if the improving trend remains in place through the remainder of the ongoing Q2 earnings season.

 This is the lowest earnings growth pace since the last earnings downturn following the 2008 recession, but the EPS beats percentages are tracking above what we had seen from the same group of index members in the last two reporting cycles.